 If you are overwhelmed, it may be because you are trying to do to much all at one time.
-Instead of trying to get 100 reviews, work on your first five.
+Instead of setting a target to get 100 reviews, work on your first five.
 Then once they are in place, work on your next five.
-Though it may soon surpass 100, you still only concentrate on the next five!
+Though you may soon surpass 100 reviews, you still only concentrate on the next five!

 Best of Success!

 Book Reviews are critical to your book’s success.

 Be sure to read this entire How To Get More Book Reviews series: